-Death is not the end of our .
-Death is simply the that separates us and transitions us into that forever story of our life.

-What we and what we about Heaven will determine how we .

-Heaven is a literal where God dwells, where born again believers in Christ go when they or when Christ , whichever comes first.
+of our Death is s nsitions us into that forever story of simply the that our life.
+What we about Heaven will determine how where born again believers in Christ, whichever comes first. ature, especially in German romantic The of is what expands and illuminates of Heaven. our and our

-Blue flowers in literature, especially in German romantic literature represent , longing, and an for the eternal.

-The is what expands and illuminates our and our of Heaven.